 Most roofing contractors have busy season(s) and slow season(s).
 During the slow season, you will get numerous benefits that would not be possible at another time.

-1) You will likely get a better price.
+1) You will likely negotiate a better price.

-2) Less stress and frustration, good relations with the roofer, and better overall outcome for you.
+2) There will be less stress and frustration, and good relations with the roofer.

 3) You will likely get better installation quality.